 It’s the same with short sprints, especially with a more complex product or system.

-- Explain the value of sprint reviews.
+- Sell them on the value of sprint reviews.

 - Get different stakeholders.